 “Tariffs are ‘blunt instruments’ that abet collateral damage up and down supply chains.
 A comprehensive trade and investment agreement between the EU and USA targeting unfair trade practices coupled with effective utilization of binding dispute settlement processes would be a more effective way to address trade discord.
 If tariffs are perceived to be necessary for negotiating a fair agreement, their use should be short-lived.

 “Applying leverage to compel specific behavior broadly causes unneeded strain on longstanding fair-trade and alliance relationships.
-If anything, true partners seek to strengthen – not weaken – fair and free trade especially in the face of global competition including from countries that are not always playing by the rules.”Tagged with aluminum, NEMA, Steel, tariffs
+If anything, true partners seek to strengthen – not weaken – fair and free trade especially in the face of global competition including from countries that are not always playing by the rules.”Tagged with NEMA, tariffs